hendrixjoseph/hendrixjoseph.github.io/_posts/2016-12-23-2016-end-of-year-side-income-report.md

 [Surveys on the Go (or OnGo Surveys)](http://www.surveysonthego.com/) is just a survey app that pays a couple dollars for each survey.
 Most of the surveys I get I do not qualify for, but I still get 10&cent;.

-I've received $31.10, but also have a $1.30 balance in the app (there's a $10 minimum to cash out.
+I've received $31.10, but also have a $1.30 balance in the app (there's a $10 minimum to cash out).

 ### Ibotta